dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 layout: post
 categories: three.js
 id: 169
-updated: 2021-07-04 10:35:17
+updated: 2021-07-04 10:39:37
-version: 1.22
+version: 1.23
 ---

 One of the most important things to understand when making a [three.js](https://threejs.org/) project, is at least the basics of working with a [perspective camera](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera).
-There are other [types of cameras](/2018/04/06/threejs-camera/) to work with in three.js that are all based off the core [Camera Class](https://threejs.org/docs/index.html#api/cameras/Camera), but a perspective camera is the most common one that mimics the way the human eye sees the world, so it is the typical choice for most projects.
+There are other types of cameras to work with in three.js that are all based off the core [Camera Class](https://threejs.org/docs/index.html#api/cameras/Camera), but a perspective camera is the most common one that mimics the way the human eye sees the world, so it is the typical choice for most projects.

 When creating an instance of a perspective camera it is a good idea to be aware of the values that are passed when calling the THREE.PerspectiveCamera constructor for the fist time that have to do with the creating of what might be called a [viewing frustum](https://en.wikipedia.org/wiki/Viewing_frustum.
 The values that are passed have to do with field of view, aspect ration, and the near and far render distance.
 It is also called for to know how to go about changing these values after creating an instance of the camera as it is not just a question of setting new values to a property of interest.